 At the forefront of conservation in Malawi is African Parks, a non-profit organisation directly responsible for the rehabilitation and long-term management of national parks in partnership with governments and local communities.
 In Malawi, African Parks manages Liwonde National Park, Majete Wildlife Reserve, Nkhotakota Wildlife Reserve and Mangochi Forest Reserve, focusing on restoring these areas to their former glory through law enforcement, wildlife reintroduction, and community engagement.

 One of Malawi’s most notable conservation successes is reintroducing species lost to poaching and habitat destruction.
 Majete Wildlife Reserve has transformed from a depleted area devoid of most major wildlife to a thriving ecosystem home to over 12,000 animals, including the Big Five.
-Similarly, Nkhotakota has seen the largest elephant translocation in human history, with over 500 elephants moved to the reserve to reduce pressure on habitats and help repopulate the area.
+Similarly, Nkhotakota has seen the largest elephant translocation in human history, with over 500 elephants moved to the reserve to reduce habitat pressure and help repopulate the area.

 Other significant wildlife reintroductions to Malawi parks include: